menchumenx/menchumenx/README.md

 ### 👋 Hi im Menchu, a creative Front End developer and designer

 - 💼 Im currently working as a development teacher at **Codenotch Coding School** and as full stack developer in **AGARTHA TED GLOBAL**
-- 📚 Currently, I'm studying a master's in **front-end development and UX/UI design** to specialize further in that field.
+- 📚 Presently, I'm studying a master's in **front-end development and UX/UI design** to specialize further in that field.
-- 📫 How to reach me: menchumenx@gmail.com
+- 📫 How to reach me: menchumenx@gmail.com | [Linkedin](https://www.linkedin.com/in/menchumenx/)

 - 📍 Based on Madrid

 <!--